Create a catchy company name — one your target audience will never forget — with 4 simple techniques.

 On the other hand, "unicorn" is a concrete word.
 It refers to a specific thing and brings to mind a clear visual image.
 Even though they aren't real, we can all conjure up an image when we encounter the word "unicorn."

-Concrete words help you achieve a lot of the characteristics of good and catchy company names by:
+Concrete, descriptive words help business owners achieve a lot of the characteristics of good and catchy company names by:

 Abstract words don't accomplish any of that.
-That's why abstract words generally don't carry a lot of potential for making a catchy business name, but concrete words can be rich in potential.
+That's why abstract words generally don't carry a lot of potential for generating catchy business name ideas, but concrete words can be rich in potential.

 We remember new information better when we can connect it to other things we already know.

-If you want customers to remember your business name, it's wise to use words and concepts they already understand and will connect with your product or service in some way.
+If you want customers to remember your business name, it's a good idea to use words and concepts they already understand and will connect with your product or service in some way.

 Keep in mind, a name may have meaning to you, but you need to ask yourself whether your customer will grasp that meaning.
 Obscure symbolism or seldom used jargon may be meaningful to you, but if your customers aren't familiar with your references, they won't be able to make that important connection.
-Your business name will seem random, and if your business name seems completely random, you run the risk that it will be quickly forgotten.
+Your company's name will seem random, and if the name seems completely random, you run the risk that it will be quickly forgotten.

-Choose a company name that links to some element of your niche or an idea that reflects your products, and you'll make your name more memorable.
+Choose a company name that links to some element of your niche, your products, or your brand's value proposition, and you'll make your name more memorable.

-You can make an invented word meaningful and, therefore, more memorable, by using recognizable words, suffixes, and prefixes to create your made up word.
+You can make an invented word meaningful and, therefore, more memorable, by using real words inventively combined with suffixes, and prefixes to create your made up word.

-You might be able to buy the domain name for a business name that's made up of a random letter mashup, but you'll be stuck with a completely meaningless name that no one will understand or remember.
+You might be able to buy the dot com domain name for a company name that's made up of a random letter mashup, but you'll be stuck with a completely meaningless name that no one will understand or remember.

 Keep in mind suffixes and prefixes are not just random letters.
-They carry meaning, so they give you another opportunity to make your business name meaningful to people.
+They carry meaning, so they give you another opportunity to make the name you choose meaningful to people.

 You might invent a word by starting with a real word and adding a suffix or prefix that's not normally associated with that word.
 In that case, your business name's meaning will come from the meaning of the root word as well as the suffix or prefix you used.